Fra0013To/GINN/README.md

 If you find GINNs useful in your research, please cite:
 #### BibTeX
 > @Article{math10050786,
-> AUTHOR = {Berrone, Stefano and Della Santa, Francesco and Mastropietro, Antonio and Pieraccini, Sandra and Vaccarino, Francesco},
+> AUTHOR = {Berrone, Stefano and {Della Santa}, Francesco and Mastropietro, Antonio and Pieraccini, Sandra and Vaccarino, Francesco},
 > TITLE = {Graph-Informed Neural Networks for Regressions on Graph-Structured Data},
 > JOURNAL = {Mathematics},
 > VOLUME = {10},